How can we help you today?

 User feedback on performance:

-- Mobile quirks.
-On phones, layouts sometimes shift and require extra adjustment.
+• Mobile quirks: On phones, layouts sometimes shift, requiring extra adjustments.

 Wix is stable, but the free plan feels limited for anything beyond simple text-based sites.
 Performance improves with upgrades, but even then, media-heavy designs can still slow things down.